ivan-abreu/didacticpatternvisualizer/README.md

 #### Change the connection number you want to view and the speed of the sequencer animation.

+* this instruction does not need to be sent with the cycles, so <b>asap</b> only sends it once.

 <b>Two</b> connections

 <img src="https://ivanabreu.net/github/twoconnections.jpg">